-Items 1-36 of 135
+Items 1-18 of 131

-A recent meta-analysis of 13 Green Tea-related observational studies discovered that participants who drank the most Green Tea had a 28% lower risk of coronary artery disease than those who drank the least Green Tea.
-Other preliminary research suggests that Green Tea could, very potentially, have a preventative effect against atherosclerosis.
+The research established that those who drank the most Loose Tea had a 28% lower risk of CHD disease than those who drank the least.
+Other evidence suggests that it has a preventative effect against atherosclerosis.